 - Flaxseed- These health packed little seeds are also wonderful at increasing your milk supply (and they just so happen to be in the waffle recipe above).

 - Brewers yeast- Back in the day women were advised to drink one beer a day to help increase milk supply.
 The reason was that the yeast in beer was helpful in promoting lactation.
 If you are not a fan of beer try Brewers yeast, you can get them in tablets or a tasteless powder to add to food.

-If you have increased you water intake, are taking a good real-food multi-vitamin, and are eating real whole foods, and you are still lacking try adding some beneficial herbs or supplements.
+If you have increased your water intake, are taking a good real-food multi-vitamin, and are eating real whole foods, and you are still lacking try adding some beneficial herbs or supplements.
 Herbs are the earths natural answer to pharmaceuticals.
 Natural medicine.
 Herbs have been used for eons to help with everything.
 If you could ask your ancestors how to naturally increase milk supply one of the top solutions would definitely be herbs!
-For an easy way to get some herbal lactation help, etsy or mountain rose herbs have some amazing pre-blended teas or tinctures specifically blended for lactation needs.
+For an easy way to get some herbal lactation help, Etsy or mountain rose herbs have some amazing pre-blended teas or tinctures specifically blended for lactation needs.
 Also here are some different herbs to look for.

 - alfalfa- in tea or pill form

 If you aren’t into figuring what pills or herbs to mix here are a few pre-made herbal supplements

 apply 1-2 drops around the breast (where they won’t be ingested by baby) or apply to the bottom of the feet.